ppijn/humandesign/README.md

 - knop voor ga naar vandaag misschien ergens anders? voor nu goed

 ### Take Away
+For my final prototype, I will add more space in between the blocks so she can visually see a change better then having it close to each other.
+I want to add mreo meaning to the schedule by making verything work better and have it more personlised to her needs by implementing more visual changes.

 ## Adjustments made from interview